tyang2015/tiffs-airbnb-2/README.md

 ![spots-images](./images/get-spots.png)

 ### View Spot
 You can get more info on a spot by clicking a spot to view the spot page.
 This is also where you can view the reviews as well as bookings calendar.
-Many of the website's features are located on this page, including a map of the location, so feel free to explore it in more detail
+Many of the website's features are located on this page, including a map of the location, so feel free to explore it in more detail.

 ![spot-page](./images/get-spot-page.png)

 ### Create Spot
 Once logged in, click the profile button on the top right, and click "Create a Spot".
-This will show you a pop-up modal where you can fill in information for a new spot as its owner/host (eg., latitude, price, address, etc.)
+This will show you a pop-up modal where you can fill in information for a new spot as its owner/host (eg., latitude, price, address, etc.).

 ![create-spot](./images/create-spot.png)